sindremil/Peak-Finder/README.md

 ## Functionality

-- User can search for a specific destination, with suggestions showing based on users input.
+- The user can search for a specific destination, with suggestions showing based on the users input.
 - Clicking on a result will redirect to page showing detailed information.
-- User can browse destinations by choosing a country.
+- The user can browse destinations by choosing a country.
-- 9 destinations cards from chosen country will be displayed, and user can load 9 more until there are no more destinations.
+- Nine destinations cards from chosen country will be displayed, and the user can load nine more until there are no more destinations.
 - The site has a filter which can be applied to browse results.
 - The site also has several sorting options that can be applied to the results.
 - The app is responsive which allows it to be used on devices with different screen sizes.
 - The user can give a destination a rating which will be persistent on the database.
 - The app is fully accessible.
-All elements can be tabbed to, and all relevant information is read aloud to the user.
 - The app is developed with sustainability in mind.
 - The data this app uses is from: https://www.kaggle.com/datasets/thomasnibb/european-ski-resorts